What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 Repetitive Movements:

-How Can You Manage Sciatica Without Medical Treatment?
+How to Relieve Sciatica Pain: How Can You Manage Sciatica Without Medical Treatment?

 Not every case of sciatica requires medical intervention.
 For many, simple self-care techniques can help alleviate pain and prevent it from worsening.
 Here are some non-medical strategies that can be effective: